-Further, Amazon Acquired Joyo.com of china for $75,000,000 on August 19, 2004, and it uses and integrates it as official Amazon in china.
+Further, Amazon Acquired Joyo.com in china for $75,000,000 on August 19, 2004, and it uses and integrates it as official Amazon in china.
 This allows Amazon to expand its coverage.

-Merger and acquisition must be done in a way that does not affect competition in the market.
+Mergers and acquisitions must be done in a way that does not affect competition in the market.

-Despite the fact, M&A if done properly it has a lot of competitive advantages from different perspectives.
+Despite this fact, M&A if done properly it has a lot of competitive advantages from different perspectives.

 The company may want to expand into different markets where a similar company is already operating, instead of starting from scratch it may acquire/merge with the rival company to minimize starting hustle and strengthen competition muscles.

 Yoyo.com and Amazon’s example is relevant here.